By Ellen Finch

 If you're opting for a modular design like Ikea's, there’s no end to the ways you can customise your kitchen to make it your own – including painting it.

-Want to inject colour into your space?
+Want to inject color into your space?
 Choose your shade and make a feature of it.
 Love pattern?
 Get hold of some stencils and be creative!
 Prefer your kitchen to blend in?
 A dark green shade like the one shown above is perfect.
-And whilst you're there, take a look at these 5 other ways to use paint to brighten up your garden.

 An outdoor bar feels particularly useful in the summer months when you're hosting friends alfresco – so why not combine it with a kitchen for the full works?